 Philadelphia Drug Possession Lawyer Fighting Adderall Charges

-If you have been arrested for a drug crime involving Adderall, such as unlawful possession or possession with intent to sell or distribute, you should immediately contact criminal attorney Lloyd Long.
+If you have been arrested for a drug crime involving Adderall, such as unlawful possession or possession with intent to sell or distribute, you should immediately contact criminal attorney Lonny Fish.
 Drug crimes come with serious legal consequences, including potential jail or prison time, expensive fines, and a permanent criminal record that will follow a person around for life.
 By working with a qualified and experienced Philadelphia oxycontin possession attorney, it may be possible to qualify for a drug diversion program that can keep you out of jail.
 Because each case is different, consulting with an attorney about your specific situation is essential.